 Using all this data, they divided the population of British Columbia into 4 groups, those who never had alcohol, former drinkers, those drinking within guidelines limits, and those who drink more than recommended or

 Researchers found that the consequences of alcohol exposure in all except abstainers were almost the same despite the difference in alcohol consumption.
 In fact, more than 50% of the harm done was to those drinking well within limits.
 Even the long-term effects that these guidelines were supposed to reduce, were present in patients who consumed alcohol according to government-set guidelines.

 Results and Conclusion

 The results of the study were astonishing.
 The majority of harm done was to groups of former drinkers or those drinking within guidelines.
 However, a limitation to be noted here was that researchers couldn’t determine the amount of alcohol consumed by the former drinkers.
 Regardless, they found that the guidelines are set too high.
 This was also noted by researchers when they compared other countries’ low-risk guidelines to Canada’s, as Canadian numbers were too high.
-Sherk concluded that not just Canada, but other countries should also lower the amount of alcohol they had deemed to be ‘low-risk’ to consume.
-He recommended using Netherland’s rules that one drink a day is the limit to prevent long term and short term effects.
+Sherk concluded that not just Canada, but other countries should also lower the amount of alcohol they had deemed to be low-risk to consume.
+He recommended using Netherland’s rules that one drink a day is the limit to prevent long-term and short-term effects.
 And when it comes to alcohol consumption, researchers strongly suggest revising these guidelines, taking into consideration gender-specific, mortality-weighted RR functions.
 This is especially important as men were found to face more harm than women, regardless of overall alcohol consumption levels.
-Hence, special attention needs to be given to the gender while setting new guidelines.
+Hence, special attention needs to be given to the gender of the patients while setting new guidelines.